 “And when he had opened the fifth seal, I saw under the altar the souls of them that were slain for the word of God, and for the testimony which they held: And they cried with a loud voice, saying, How long, O Lord, holy and true, dost thou not judge and avenge our blood on them that dwell on the earth?
 And white robes were given unto every one of them; and it was said unto them, that they should rest yet for a little season, until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled.”
 (Revelation 6:9-11)

 What are we waiting for?
 Are we waiting for the threat of being killed before we join our prayers with them at this altar of sacrifice?
 The Apostles on the day of Pentecost were living under a potential threat from their own people.
-Perhaps we need the same inspiration?
+Perhaps we need the same inspiration today?

 “Neither pray I for these alone, but for them also which shall believe on me through their word; That they all may be one; as thou, Father, art in me, and I in thee, that they also may be one in us: that the world may believe that thou hast sent me.
 And the glory which thou gavest me I have given them; that they may be one, even as we are one: I in them, and thou in me, that they may be made perfect in one; and that the world may know that thou hast sent me, and hast loved them, as thou hast loved me.” ~ John 17:20-23

-Is he having to search for you to pray with him, like he had to do with his Apostles?
+Is he having to search for some of us to pray with him, like he had to do with his Apostles?

 “And he cometh unto the disciples, and findeth them asleep, and saith unto Peter, What, could ye not watch with me one hour?
 Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak.”
 (Matthew 26:40-41)

-The disciples did not gather at the sacrificial altar at that time, so when it came time to sacrifice, they were unable and they fled before the enemy.
-Satan certainly prevailed against them.
+The disciples did not gather at the sacrificial altar at that time.
+So when it came time for Jesus to be crucified, they were not able to be identified with him in such a way, and so they fled before the enemy.
+Satan certainly prevailed against them at that time.
 So Jesus had to go to the altar of sacrifice alone, and wait until the time later when his disciples would gather there again to stay, on the day of Pentecost.

 Are you ready to gather at that altar?
-Remember there is only one altar and our sacrifice is to be offered with everyone else’s.
+Remember there is only one altar, and our sacrifice is to be offered together with everyone else’s.
 Are you able to do that?
 Or do you have a division that needs to be reconciled in your life?

 “Therefore if thou bring thy gift to the altar, and there rememberest that thy brother hath ought against thee; Leave there thy gift before the altar, and go thy way; first be reconciled to thy brother, and then come and offer thy gift.”
 (Matthew 5:23-24)